Tosche/Glyphs-Scripts/README.md

 # ABOUT THE SCRIPTS
 * **Create .case alternate:** Duplicates selected glyphs but as components, giving them .case suffix and the sidebearings.
 Modified from Mekkablue's "Create .ssXX glyph from current layer" script.
 * **Generate ss20 for All-Glyph Access:** Writes OpenType ss20 feature for all glyphs in the font.
 Copy glyphs names with slashes and paste it to an OT-savvy application, and activate ss20 to see the glyphs.
-* **Export Tagged Text with All Glyphs for InDesign:** Saves tagged Text file that contains all glyphs for typesetting a specimen in InDesign, using glyph ID.
+* **Export Tagged Text with All Glyphs for InDesign:** Saves InDesign tagged text file that contains all glyphs for typesetting a specimen, using glyph ID.
 This is a better solution than generating ss20 feature.
 * **Nudge-move by Numerical Value:** (GUI) Nudge-moves selected nodes by the values specified in the window. *Vanilla required.*
 * **Transform Images with Proper Maths** (GUI) Batch scale and move images in selected layers, using the maths you learned at school.
 Based on mekkablue's Transform Images script. *Vanilla required.*
 ## Metrics & Kerning